βΉοΈCreating a KPI

 Below are use case scenarios to help guide your in selecting the relevant data type.

-Collect data at the asset level and view a summary of the data at the sub-license level
+Collect data in assets, surveys, and other areas of the platform and view a summary of the data at the sub-license level

 Cumulative

-If you wish to collect KPI data from multiple assets and see a summation of all data for that KPI at your license level.
+If you wish to collect KPI data from multiple assets and use surveys or other areas for the same data and see a summation of all data for that KPI at your license level.
 Brightest will "roll-up" the data entries from each asset and show the KPI sum.
 Add the KPI to your asset and add the KPI to your E, S or G Dashboard to view the data summary.

 Collect data from a survey and view a summary at the license level